thesoul214/typescript-cheatsheet/README.md

 > This allows us to copy the members of one interface into another, which gives you more flexibility in how you separate your interfaces into reusable components.

 It is also possible to combine any number of interfaces into one, this a concept known as **composition** in programming, and it is possible to *compose* multiple interfaces into one, we will use this to serve as an example of *composition* **by extending multiple interfaces into a single interface**.
-Here's another example similar to the one as shown in the [TypeScript official documentation about extending interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html):
+Here"s another example similar to the one as shown in the [TypeScript official documentation about extending interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html):

 ```ts
   interface Shape {